Tomshiii/ahk_wiki/Old/v2.8.x/v2.8/Classes/Classes.md

 Type: *Integer*
 > The x coordinate you want the tooltip to be placed.

-> If you pass either an `x/y` coordinate, the tooltip will offset its position by that value from the cursor.
-If you pass both an `x/y` coordinate, the tooltip will no longer follow the cursor.
+> If you pass either an `x/y` coordinate, the tooltip will no longer follow the mouse.

 #### *y*
 Type: *Integer*
 > The y coordinate you want the tooltip to be placed.

-> If you pass either an `x/y` coordinate, the tooltip will offset its position by that value from the cursor.
-If you pass both an `x/y` coordinate, the tooltip will no longer follow the cursor.
+> If you pass either an `x/y` coordinate, the tooltip will no longer follow the mouse.

 #### *WhichToolTip*
 Type: *Integer*